Most headaches go away on their own and are not a sign of something more serious.

 - blurred or double vision

-- you injured or hit your head badly – for example, from a fall or accident
+- has a head injury – for example, from a fall or accident

-- a headache came on suddenly and is extremely painful
+- has a headache that came on suddenly and is extremely painful

 - sudden problems speaking or remembering things